Help & Advice Articles, Videos and How-to-Guides

 What happens to the sump pump during a power cut?

-If you live in a rural area, experiencing power cuts can be a common occurrence.
+If you live in a rural area, experiencing power cuts can be fairly common.
 If you’re worried about power outages, select a Sump Pump with a compatible battery backup system, which engages if the mains power is unavailable.
-These batteries can on average supply power for 40 hours dependent on the pump size and activation frequency.
+These batteries, on average, supply power for 40 hours depending on the pump size and activation frequency.

 Can a cavity drainage system fail?